mimo84/bootstrap-maxlength/bower_components/bootstrap-maxlength/README.md

  * **placement**: is a string, define where to output the counter.
 Possible values are: **bottom** ( *default option* ), **left**, **top**, **right**, **bottom-right**, **top-right**, **top-left**, **bottom-left** and **centered-right**.
  * **message**: an alternative way to provide the message text, i.e. 'You have typed %charsTyped% chars, %charsRemaining% of %charsTotal% remaining'. %charsTyped%, %charsRemaining% and %charsTotal% will be replaced by the actual values.
 This overrides the options separator, preText, postText and showMaxLength.
  * **utf8**: if true the input will count using utf8 bytesize/encoding.
 For example: the '£' character is counted as two characters.
+ * **twoCharLinebreak**: count linebreak as 2 characters to match IE/Chrome textarea validation.
+ * **customMaxAttribute**: allows a custom maxlength attribute to allow exceeding maxlength.  'overmax' class gets added when exceeded to allow user to implement form validation.

 ## Examples